MFDGaming/RedstoneComputer/README.md

 # RedstoneComputer
-This is just a random projected i started making.
-Its basically going to be a fully working computer in minwcraft
+This is just a random projected I started making.
+It's basically going to be a fully working computer in minecraft